 - Attend animal barn set up days and times prior to the fair as announced through Extension Dunn County and Facebook. - Following the superintendent's directions, assist in setup of necessary cages, pens, and/or stalls for the animal species and exact number of animals intended to be shown.
 Superintendents will mark barn area according to club space needed. - Exhibitors showing animals are required to feed, clean, and care for their animals.
-All exhibitors showing animals will be required to participate in barn duty as assigned by superintendents. - No furniture or appliances are allowed in barn areas.
-Small tables and chairs are allowed. - Exhibitors planning on staying at the fairgrounds overnight must complete and submit to the Fair Office the overnight consent form. - All barns will be open to the public from 8:00 AM to 11:00 PM - Follow specific manure handling policies for the barn your exhibits are housed in. - Remove all belongings and assist in tear down of cages, pens, and/or stalls when removing animals from the fairgrounds.
+All exhibitors showing animals will be required to participate in barn duty as assigned by superintendents. - Exhibitors planning on staying at the fairgrounds overnight must complete and submit to the Fair Office the overnight consent form. - All barns will be open to the public from 8:00 AM to 11:00 PM - Follow specific manure handling policies for the barn your exhibits are housed in. - Remove all belongings and assist in tear down of cages, pens, and/or stalls when removing animals from the fairgrounds.